indutny/bn.js/README.md

 ### Reduction context

-To enable this tricks one should create a reduction context:
+To enable this trick one should create a reduction context:

 ```js
 var red = BN.red(num);